Charles III of Spain: Impact of rule in Naples and Sicily

 On 3 February 1740, King Charles issued a proclamation containing 37 paragraphs, in which Jews were formally invited to return to Sicily, from where they had been brutally expelled in 1492.
-This move had a little practical effect: though a few Jews did come to Sicily, though there was no legal impediment to their living there, they felt their lives insecure, and they soon went back to Turkey.
+This move had a little practical effect: a few Jews did come to Sicily, but though there was no legal impediment to their living there, they felt their lives insecure, and they soon went back to Turkey.
 Despite the King's goodwill, the Jewish community of Sicily which had flourished in the Middle East was not re-established.
 Still, this was a significant symbolic gesture, the King clearly repudiating a past policy of religious intolerance.
 Moreover, the expulsion of the Jews from Sicily had been an application of the Spanish Alhambra Decree - which would be repudiated in Spain itself only much later.

 The Kingdom of Naples remained neutral during the Seven Years' War (1756–1763).
 The British Prime Minister, William Pitt wanted to create an Italian league where Naples and Sardinia would fight together against Austria, but Charles refused to participate.
 This choice was sharply criticized by the Neapolitan Ambassador in Turin, Domenico Caraccioli, who wrote:

 "The position of Italian matters is not more beautiful; but it is worsened by the fact that the King of Naples and the King of Sardinia, adding troops to larger forces of the others, could oppose itself to the plans of their neighbors; to defend itself against the dangers of the peace of the enemies themselves they were in a way united, but they are separated by their different systems of government."

 With the Republic of Genoa relations were stretched: Pasquale Paoli, general of Corsican pro-independence rebels, was an officer of the Neapolitan army and the Genoese suspected that he received the assistance of the Kingdom of Naples.